Bounded Normative Equivalence in Human-AI Cooperation: Group Behaviour, Not Partner Labels, Predicts Cooperation under Anonymous Aggregate Feedback: Discussion

 \subsection{Theoretical and Methodological Implications}

-The absence of strong treatment effects across both labels and strategies also provides a methodological insight.
-Because participants received feedback on the group's total contribution rather than individual actions, the specific strategy of the single AI agent was likely diluted by the behaviour of the other two humans.
-Our results indicate that such minimal cues may be insufficient to meaningfully shift behaviour in group contexts, where cooperation is driven by dynamic collective expectations rather than isolated actions or categorical visual distinctions.
-The experiment thus establishes a useful baseline where cooperative dynamics remain normatively equivalent across human and AI labels under conditions of minimal social presence and no communication.
+The informational structure of the setting is central to interpreting these results: rather than a mere methodological detail, it constitutes a substantive boundary condition of the normative equivalence we observed.
+Because participants received feedback on the group's total contribution rather than on individual actions, no member's individual behaviour could be identified (attribution ambiguity), and the single agent's strategy was blended with that of two human members (signal dilution).
+Under these conditions, cooperation appeared to be guided by dynamic collective expectations rather than by isolated actions or categorical distinctions.
+Many real-world collective settings share this opacity: in online communities, markets, and large collaborative platforms, individual contributions are often not identifiable.
+The experiment thus provides a baseline in which cooperative dynamics remained normatively equivalent across human and AI labels under conditions of minimal social presence, no communication, and anonymous aggregate feedback.
 However, these dynamics may change as the group's composition shifts.
-For instance, \cite{makovi_rewards_2025} observe a clear 'machine penalty' when participants believe all partners are machines, suggesting that the presence of a human majority in our study may have buffered against such effects.
-Increasing the proportion of AI agents could therefore alter perceived social balance, responsibility diffusion, or majority influence, potentially amplifying or diminishing normative pressures.
-Future studies can build on this baseline by introducing adaptive, communicative, or emotionally expressive AI agents, and by systematically varying their proportions within groups.
-This would allow testing of when, and through which mechanisms, normative equivalence might begin to break.
+For instance, \cite{makoviRewardsPunishmentsHelp2025} observe a clear 'machine penalty' when participants believe all partners are machines, suggesting that the presence of a human majority in our study may have buffered against such effects.
+Increasing the proportion of AI agents could therefore alter perceived social balance, the diffusion of responsibility, or majority influence, potentially amplifying or diminishing normative pressures.
+Future studies can build on this baseline by introducing adaptive, communicative, or emotionally expressive AI agents and by systematically varying their proportions within groups.
+This would allow testing of when, and through which mechanisms, normative equivalence might begin to break down.